General Quantum Bernoulli Factory: Framework Analysis and Experiments

-Then we can construct the $f_c(p)$-coin from $l(p)$-coin, that by tossing $l(p)$-coin twice, if the first toss is tail, then output tail; otherwise if the second toss is tail, output head; otherwise if both tosses are head, repeat this step.
-The averaged repeat time for this step is:
+Step $s.1$ can be finished by tossing the coin twice.
+In step $s.3$ and step $s.5$, the only thing to do is to change the tail and head defined for the coins.
+In step $s.4$, it requires to construct a $1/(1+p)$-coin, which can be constructed by the following steps: Toss the $p$-coin twice, if the first toss is tail, then output tail; otherwise if the second toss is tail, output head; otherwise if both tosses are head, repeat this step.
+The expectation for tossing $p$-coins is

-Since we have a truncation at $p=0.5$, result in $l(0.5)=0.0443$, and averagely it requires to toss $l(p)$-coin for $2N$ times, where $2N\approx 2.190$.
-In total, the consumption of classical coins is $\sim5.003\times 10^4$.
-The quantum advantage is clearly shown here.
-This classical protocol is not optimal, but is enough for showing the quantum advantages.
+Then the only difficulty resides on step $s.2$, where it quires to construct a $2p$-coin, which is classical infeasible.
+We analyze the experimental data, and found that since $p\in[0,1]$, then $2p(1-p)\in[0,0.5]$. let $q = 2p(1-p)$, then we need to construct a $l(q)=Cq$-coin, where $q\in[0,0.5]$, and $C$ is a parameter should be 2 if the experiment is ideal.
+Practically the parameter $C$ can be obtained by fitting the experimental results, and this function can be classically feasible as long as $C\leq 2$.
+According to the experimental results, we infer the corresponding results obtained for $Cq$-coin as shown in Tab.~\ref{Tab:CorrespondingDataForC}.